underthecurve/underthecurve.github.io/_posts/2016-07-01-one-regression-six-ways.md

 **> Python (statsmodels)**<br>
 [*back to list of 6 tools*](#Top)

 [Python](https://www.python.org/) is an open-source programming language that's used for lots of things, not just stats and data analysis.
-Because it's not designed for the primary purpose of statistical and data analysis, it takes a bit of effort to get it set up to run a regression.
+Because it's not designed for the primary purpose of numerical analysis, it takes a bit of effort to get it set up to run a regression.

 I had to install [some Python modules](https://github.com/OpenNewsLabs/one-regression-six-ways/blob/master/Python/requirements.txt) on my machine before I could get started.
 Again, because Python's base functionality is *not* stats, it relies on user-written modules (kind of like Excel's add-ins) for things like regression.
 The main one I'm using is called [statsmodels](http://statsmodels.sourceforge.net/), inspired by Data School's [tutorial](https://github.com/justmarkham/DAT4/blob/master/notebooks/08_linear_regression.ipynb).